MicrosoftDocs/sdk-api/sdk-api-src/content/oleidl/ne-oleidl-olemisc.md

 ### -field OLEMISC_RENDERINGISDEVICEINDEPENDENT

 This object does not pay any attention to target devices.
-Its presention data will be the same in all cases.
+Its presentation data will be the same in all cases.

 ### -field OLEMISC_INVISIBLEATRUNTIME